Temporal Graph Classes: A View Through Temporal Separators: Proof of

-\impltwo{} Let~$S'$ be a \nonstrsep{s,z} of size~$k$ in~$\TG$.
+\impltwo{} Let~$S$ be a given \nonstrsep{s,z} of size~$k$ in~$\TG$.
+Let~$A \subseteq V(\TG)$ contain all vertices in~$G - S$ that are reachable from~$s$.
 We construct a valid coloring as follows.
-All vertices in~$S'$ are of color~$S$.
-Let~$A \subseteq V(\TG)$ all from~$s$ reachable vertices in~$G - S$.
-The vertices in the set~$V(\TG) \setminus (A \cup S')$ are of color~$Z$.
+Assign color~$Z$ to all vertices in~$V(\TG) \setminus (A \cup S)$.
 Note that~$z \in Z$.
-We set~$s \in A_1$.
-Let~$v \in A$ and~$t \in [\tau]$ be the earliest time point in which~$v$ can be reached from~$s$.
-We set~$v \in A_t$.
+For each~$v \in A$ we set~$v \in A_t$ where~$t \in [\tau]$ is the earliest point of time at which~$v$ can be reached from~$s$.
+In particular~$s \in A_1$.
 As a consequence, there is no~$w \in A_{t'}$ such that there is a \nonstrpath{w,v} with departure time at least~$t'$ and arrival time at most~$t-1$, as otherwise there is a \nonstrpath{s,v} with arrival time at most~$t-1$ contradicting that~$t$ is the earliest time point in which~$v$ is reachable from~$s$.
 Finally, we can observe that there are no~$a \in A_i$ and~$b \in Z$ such that there is a \nonstrpath{a,b} with departure time at least~$i$, because~$a$ can be reached at time point~$i$ from~$s$ and all vertices of color~$Z$ are not reachable in~$\TG - S$.
-Hence,~$\langle A_{[1:\tau]},S,Z \rangle$ is a valid coloring for~$V$. \end{proof}
+Hence,~$\langle A_{[1:\tau]},S,Z \rangle$ is a valid coloring of~$V$. \end{proof}